Data-Science-Tanoshimu/Sparknlp-text-data-cleaning/README.md

 # Pyspark-text-data-cleaning

 ### Intro
 This is an example of cleaning data using pyspark on Google Cloud Platform.
-The data were scraped and stored in Could Storage.
+The data were scraped from Reddit (https://www.reddit.com/r/thinkpad/) and stored in Could Storage.
 The text data were cleaned using Spark-nlp on Dataproc and inserted into BigQuery.

 This uses the following GCP services:
   - Cloud Storage (Stores the simulated data scraped and created locally (reddit_thinkpad.csv))